cyrilbur-ibm/mboxbridge/README.md

 			block within the window - zero refers to the first block of the mapping.
 			This command marks bytes as dirty but does not nessesarily flush them to flash.
-This command is expected not to block during a write.
+It is expected that this command will respond quickly without actually performing a write to the backing store.

 	Command
 		WRITE_FLUSH
 		Data:
-			Data 0-1: Where within window in block size
-			Data 2-5: Number of dirty bytes
+			Data 0-1: Where within window as number of blocks Data 2-5: Number of dirty bytes
 		Response:
 			-